How to Buy Olive Oil: 2 Steps to Find Liquid Gold

 Fresh oil smells and tastes glorious — herbal, grassy, peppery, even fruity.
 After all, olives are fruit.
 The fresher the oil, the better it tastes.

-More brands now include this info.
-Manufacturers like California Olive Ranch, which you’ll find at many big-box stores, as well as many smaller producers proudly include a harvest date on their labels.
+More brands now include this info, which makes it easier to buy olive oil.
+Manufacturers like California Olive Ranch and Graza, which you’ll find at many big-box stores, as well as many smaller producers proudly include a harvest date on their labels.
 So do some private-label brands.

 Some will note the year olives were harvested.
 If they include the month, even better.
 You can see why I was so excited about that jackpot bottle I found the other week.